Raju Bista: Personal life

-Bista was born on 3 January 1986 in a Gorkha family of Vishnu and Prabah Bista in Charhajare, Senapati district of Manipur.
+Bista was born on 3 January 1986 in a Nepali family of Vishnu and Prabah Bista in Charhajare, Senapati district of Manipur.
 He is a Bachelor of Arts and was educated at Presidency College, Motbung which is affiliated to Manipur University.
 Bista married Anita Bista on 6 October 2006, with whom he has two daughters.
 He is a businessperson by profession and is also involved with social work.